ahmadisyraf/emunakahat/README.md

 ## Run backend server

-Install node module first by using this command:
+Install node module first (Do it only after clone repository)
 ```
 npm install
 ```